 In accordance with Section 134(3)(a) of the Companies Act 2013 an extract of theAnnual Return in Form MGT-9 is appended herewith as Annexure VIII to this report.

-(ii) appropriate accounting policies have been selected and applied consistently andhave made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31 March 2016 and of the profit ofthe Company for the year ended 31 March 2016;
+II. appropriate accounting policies have been selected and applied consistently andhave made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31 March 2019 and of the profit ofthe Company for the year ended 31 March 2019;

 The Company has devised a Performance Evaluation Framework and Policy which sets out amechanism for the evaluation of the Board and the Directors.

-In compliance with the requirements of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Company has put in place a familiarization programmefor the Independent Directors to familiarize them withtheir roles rights and responsibilities as Directors the working of the Company changes in the regulatoryenvironment etc.
+In compliance with the requirements of Listing Regulations the Company has put inplace a familiarization programme for the Independent Directors to familiarize them withtheir roles rights and responsibilities as Directors the working of the Company changesin the regulatory environment etc.

-The familiarization programme may be accessed on the Companys website at thelink: http://www.glenmarkpharma.com/UITemplate/PDF/Familiarisation_Programme_for_Independent_Directors.pdf
+The familiarization programme may be accessed on the Company's website at the link:https://www.glenmarkpharma.com/sites/all/themes/glenmark/pdf/governance-policies/familiarisation_programme_for_independent_ directors.pdf

-The Ministry of Corporate Affairs had taken the Green Initiative in CorporateGovernance by allowing paperless compliances by Companies through electronic mode.
+The Ministry of Corporate Affairs had undertaken the Green Initiative in CorporateGovernance by allowing paperless compliances by companies through electronic mode.

-Your Company supports the Green Initiative and has accordingly decided to send allcommunications to its shareholders to their respective registered E-mailaddresses.
+Your Company supports the Green Initiative and has accordingly decided to sendnecessary communications to its Shareholders to their respective registered E-mailaddresses.

-Your Company appeals to you its shareholders who are yet to register your E-mailaddresses that they take necessary steps for registering same so that you can also becomea part of the initiative and contribute towards a Greener environment.
+Your Company appeals to you its Shareholders who are yet to register the E-mailaddresses that they take necessary steps for registering the same so that you can alsobecome a part of the initiative and contribute towards a Greener environment.

-The Company has put in place an Enterprise Risk Management Policy.
-The Risk register isupdated at regular intervals.
-The details of risk management have been included in theManagement Discussion and Analysis Report which forms a part of this Report.
+The Company has put in place an Enterprise Risk Management Policy The Risk register isupdated at regular intervals.
+The details of risk management have been included in theManagement Discussion and Analysis Report which forms a part of this Annual Report.